 Now that we are 11 months into this Ketogenic lifestyle we are not turning back.
 Although we take a rather lazy approach without counting macros (we count net carbs in our head) we know that there are all kinds of different approaches to following a Ketogenic lifestyle.
 Some are super strict while others are not.
 One isn’t right and the other wrong.
 The right lifestyle change is one that you can stick with long term.

+If you are looking for keto results of your own, the following are some of our best helps.
 You can access all of my Keto/Low Carb Recipes in my Keto/Low Carb Recipe Index or follow me on Pinterest for fabulous Keto/Low Carb Recipe Ideas.
 If you are just getting started following a keto diet and would like more information, there are tons of fantastic resources.
 Amazon has several great books you may want to check out here.